Approximate Bayesian Computation via Classification: ABC without Summary Statistics

-prescribed by the likelihood $p_\theta^{(n)}(\X)$ and the prior density $\pi(\theta)$.
-We are particularly interested in scenarios when the likelihood function cannot be directly expressed/evaluated (such as discretely observed diffusions \citep{sorensen2004parametric} or generative models) but can be sampled from.

 The now default ABC method for Bayesian likelihood-free inference constructs a nested kernel-type approximation to the posterior distribution.
 The first approximation occurs when the data is distilled into summary statistics to obtain $\pi(\theta\C S_X) \propto \pi(S_X\C\theta)\pi(\theta)$, where $S_X= S(\X)$ is a vector of summary statistics.
 The quality of this approximation depends crucially on the informativeness of $S_X$.
-The actual ABC approximation to the posterior \eqref{eq:posterior} is then constructed via a kernel function as $\pi_{ABC}(\theta\C S_X) =\int \pi(\theta,S\C S_X) dS$ with $\pi(\theta, S)\propto T_\epsilon(\| S-S_Y\|) \pi (S\C\theta)\pi(\theta)$, where $T_\epsilon(\|u\|)=T(\|u\|/\epsilon)$ is a standard (smoothing) kernel with a scale parameter $\epsilon>0$.
+The actual ABC approximation to the posterior \eqref{eq:posterior} is then constructed via a kernel function as $\pi_{ABC}(\theta\C S_X) =\int \pi(\theta,S\C S_X) dS$ with $\pi(\theta, S)\propto T_\epsilon(\| S-S_Y\|) \pi (S\C\theta)\pi(\theta)$, where $\norm{\cdot}$ is a general norm to be specified later by the user and where $T_\epsilon(\|u\|)=T(\|u\|/\epsilon)$ is a standard (smoothing) kernel with a scale parameter $\epsilon>0$.
 The key two challenges with ABC are (1) deriving low-dimensional summary statistics with a minimal loss of information and (2) selecting the kernel and its the tolerance level $\epsilon$.
-To remediate the reliance of ABC on summary statistics, we focus on viewing the observed and fake data as empirical distributions and gauge the distance between them.
+To remediate the reliance of ABC on summary statistics, we focus on viewing the observed and fake data as empirical distributions and gauge the discrepancy between them.
+See \citet{drovandi2021comparison} for an overview of other discrepancy-based ABC methods.
 Regarding the choice of aggregation kernels, we consider the traditional uniform kernel yielding an accept/reject algorithm and a smoothing kernel free from $\epsilon$-tuning.

+We are interested in regimes where ABC is most effective \citep{jiang2017learning}, i.e. settings where the sample size $n$ of $\X$ is moderately high and the dimension of $\Theta$ is low to ensure that we can hit the high ABC-posterior region with a reasonable prior probability.
+The number of observations $n$ has an impact on the effectiveness of the embedded classifier.
+The nonparametric neural network classifiers usually demand $n$ to be somewhat large so that the estimation errors are manageable.